TANOUSHKASHANKAR/Data-visualization-Assignment-1/README.md

 3. Develop a code to plot different comparison plots and composition plots considering any suitable dataset.
 4. Develop a code using Matplotlib performing all Pyplot basics operation basic text and legend using Agriculture crop yield dataset.
 5. Develop a code to perform Matplotlib functions to display all the basic plots.
+6. Compare between advantages of seaborn and illustrate the role of controlling figure aesthetics using seaborn with a code snippet.